jacksolaro/note_taking_app/README.md

 ## USAGE
 ------------
-This application is hosted at ________.
-To use, simply click the button to go to the notes page.
-On the notes page you can click the note title and note text to fill with info.
-Then click the save button in the top right to save that note to memory.
-To edit a note in memory, just select it from the list of notes on the left side of the screen.
-To delete a note, select the trash icon on the note you would like to delete.
+This application is hosted at https://notetakingappjack.herokuapp.com/.
+To use:
+1. Click the button to go to the notes page.
+2. On the notes page you can click the note title and note text to fill with info.
+3. Then click the save button in the top right to save that note to memory.
+4. To edit a note in memory, just select it from the list of notes on the left side of the screen.
+5. To delete a note, select the trash icon on the note you would like to delete.

 ## TESTS